20 bestselling perfumes reviewers are obsessed with

 A bold yet powdery option, Chloé Eau de Parfum is inspired by roses, but that doesn’t mean it’s boring.

 Instead, this vibrant scent explores cedarwood, magnolia and lily additions to make sure that there’s a hint of freshness to each spritz.
 With 80,000 “loves” on the site, it’s a bestseller for a reason.
-As one reviewer put it, “It’s feminine, sexy, romantic, classy, and even a bit adventurous all at the same time.”
+As one reviewer put it, “It’s feminine, sexy, romantic, classy and even a bit adventurous all at the same time.”

 Yves Saint Laurent Black Opium Eau de Parfum (starting at $76; sephora.com)